nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 ### offset, when(s) ###

 Any **offset** will be defined as a number of minutes.
 If this equates to a whole number of hours or days then express as the number of hours (=60 minutes) or days (=1440 minutes).
 Use the singular or plural expression of time when required.
+Separate multiple statements with a comma and use the word " and " to separate the final two statements.

 The FHIR [event timing value-set](http://hl7.org/fhir/stu3/valueset-event-timing.html) used for **when** should have descriptions modified to make them more human readable.
 Remove the text "event occurs [offset]" and "(from the Latin...)" from the descriptions.

-Simplify the definition of "WAKE" to "before sleep".
+Simplify the following value-set definitions;

+ * Display: "After Sleep" - Use definition "once asleep"
+ * Display: "HS" - Use definition "before sleep"
+ * Display: "WAKE" - Use definition "upon waking"
+ * Display: "C" - Use Definition "at a meal"
+ * Display: "CM" - Use Definition "at breakfast"
+ * Display: "CD" - Use Definition "at lunch"
+ * Display: "CV" - Use Definition "at dinner"

 Express as "{offset_value} minute(s)/hour(s)/day(s) {modified_when_value-set}".